matthiasn/talk-transcripts/Halloway_Stuart/RunningWithScissors.md

 ```

 And here is just one as an example.
 This is a slightly modified
-version of the on that is at the bottom of set.clj.
-I have put a "do"
+version of the one that is at the bottom of set.clj.
+I have put a
-block around the top, showing that this is the part that is setting up
+"do" block around the top, showing that this is the part that is
-the state you would need to try this out.
-I think that Rich did not
+setting up the state you would need to try this out.
+I think that
-even bother -- I hypothesize that he did not even bother when he was
+Rich did not even bother -- I hypothesize that he did not even bother
-doing this because he touched it so few times that it just did not
+when he was doing this because he touched it so few times that it just
-matter.
-But I put the "do" block around just so you could see the
+did not matter.
+But I have put the "do" block around just so you
-"advanced" configuration capabilities that Clojure provides.
+could see the "advanced" configuration capabilities that Clojure
+provides.

 And then you have the expedition log.
 Writing software is a journey.
-But because I have had to live with the software I have written over
+Because I have had to live with the software I have written over the
-the last 10 years, I am always coming back and looking at it.
-And I
+last 10 years, I am always coming back and looking at it.
+And I love
-love having these expedition logs at the bottom of files.
-They take
+having these expedition logs at the bottom of files.
+They take me
-me right back to where I was when I was doing it.
+right back to where I was when I was doing it.

 And of course if you put them -- I am not saying you have to put them
 in the file with your shipping code, but if you do, if you choose to